Blue-gray tanager: Taxonomy

-There are 14 recognized subspecies, differing according to the exact hue of blue of the shoulder patch versus the rest of the plumage; they may be greyish, greenish or purplish-blue, with a lavender, dark blue or whitish shoulder patch.
-For example, T. e. berlepschi (endemic to Tobago) is a brighter and darker blue on the rump and shoulder, T. e. neosophilus with a violet shoulder patch occurs in northern Venezuela, Trinidad, eastern Colombia and the far north of Brazil, T. e. mediana of the southern Amazon basin has a white wing patch, and T. e. cana in the northern Amazon has blue shoulders.
+There are 14 recognized subspecies, differing according to the exact hue of blue of the shoulder patch versus the rest of the plumage; they may be grayish, greenish, or purplish-blue, with a lavender, dark blue, or whitish shoulder patch.
+For example, T. e. berlepschi (endemic to Tobago) is a brighter and darker blue on the rump and shoulder; T. e. neosophilus with a violet shoulder patch occurs in northern Venezuela, Trinidad, eastern Colombia, and the far north of Brazil; T. e. mediana of the southern Amazon basin has a white wing patch; and T. e. cana in the northern Amazon has blue shoulders.

 Description

 The blue-gray tanager is 16–18 cm long and weighs 30–40 g.
-Adults have a light bluish head and underparts, with darker blue upperparts and a shoulder patch colored a different hue of blue.
+Adults have a light bluish head and underparts, with darker blue upperparts and a shoulder patch colored a different shade of blue.
 The bill is short and quite thick.
 Sexes are similar, but the immature is much duller in plumage.

 The song is a squeaky twittering, interspersed with tseee and tsuup call notes.

 Breeding and habitat

-The breeding habitat is open woodland, cultivated areas and gardens.
-The blue-gray tanager lives mainly on fruit, but will also take some nectar and insects.
-This is a common, restless, noisy and confiding species, usually found in pairs, but sometimes small groups.
+The breeding habitat is open woodland, cultivated areas, and gardens.
+The blue-gray tanager lives mainly on fruit, but will also take some nectar, insects, and other arthropods.
+This is a common, restless, noisy, and confiding species, usually found in pairs, but sometimes small groups.
 It thrives around human habitation, and will take some cultivated fruit like papayas (Carica papaya).

 One to three, usually two, dark-marked whitish to gray-green eggs are laid in a deep cup nest in a high tree fork or building crevice.
 Incubation by the female is 14 days with another 17 to fledging.
 The nest is sometimes parasitised by Molothrus cowbirds.

 Two birds studied in the Parque Nacional de La Macarena of Colombia were infected with microfilariae, an undetermined Trypanosoma species, and another blood parasite that could not be identified.
 Two other birds, examined near Turbo (also in Colombia), did not have blood parasites.